DinoBansigan/dinobansigan/input/posts/bookmarks/five-reasons-to-read-fiction.md

 Visit Original Post: [5 Reasons to Read Fiction](https://ruggedfellowsguide.com/5-reasons-read-fiction/)

-*At the moment, I'm reading [The Shadow that was Lost](https://www.goodreads.com/book/show/22878967-the-shadow-of-what-was-lost) by James Islington.
-So far it has been a great book, that is really hard to put down.*
+*At the moment, I'm reading [The Shadow of What Was Lost](https://www.goodreads.com/book/show/22878967-the-shadow-of-what-was-lost) by James Islington.
+So far it has been a great book, one that is really hard to put down.*